johndward01/CSharp_Software_Development_Review/README.md

 The names of variables, called identifiers, conform to certain rules:

-- A JavaScript identifier must start with a letter, underscore (\_), or dollar sign ($).
-Subsequent characters can also be digits (0–9).
+- A JavaScript identifier must start with a letter, underscore `_`, or dollar sign `$`.
+Subsequent characters can also be digits `0–9`.

-- Because JavaScript is case sensitive, letters include the characters "A" through "Z" (uppercase) as well as "a" through "z" (lowercase).
+- Because JavaScript is case sensitive, letters include the characters `A through Z` (uppercase) as well as `a through z` (lowercase).

-- You can use most of ISO 8859-1 or Unicode letters such as å and ü in identifiers.
+- You can use most of ISO 8859-1 or Unicode letters such as `å` and `ü` in identifiers.
 (For more details, see this blog post.)
 You can also use the Unicode escape sequences as characters in identifiers.

-- Some examples of legal names are: Number_hits, temp99, $credit, and \_name.
+- Some examples of legal names are: `Number_hits`, `temp99`, `$credit`, and `_name`.

 <br>